asonganyi/blockoptions/whitepaper/whitepaper.md

 So a build-in wallet version is needed.
 It will fix the start time delay, expiry time not accurate and can’t accept BTC to trade, etc problems.

- 1. Traders create an online wallet on BlockOptions.io or import their private key to BlockOptions.io as other online wallets like https://www.myetherwallet.com/.
+ 1. Traders create an online wallet on BlockOptions.io or import their private key to BlockOptions.io from other online wallets like https://www.myetherwallet.com/.

  2. Traders click invest button to start trading on BlockOptions.io